pwittchen/wittchen.io/README.md

 theme
 -----

-this blog has customized hexo theme based on [apollo](https://github.com/pinggod/hexo-theme-apollo)

-to generate/regenerate theme, type:
+this blog has customized hexo theme based on [apollo](https://github.com/pinggod/hexo-theme-apollo) and to generate/regenerate theme, type:

 ```
 make theme